Multipath interference from large trapped ion chains: Observation of coherent light scattering

-The structure of the observed interference patterns presented in the main text could be precisely reconstructed by the simple simulation requiring only the knowledge of the tip voltages $U_{\rm tip}$ and the angle between the excitation and observation direction $\theta$.
+Figs.~\ref{fig:interference}-b) to e) present the measured interference patterns for 3, 4, 10, and 20~ions, respectively.
+Since the trapping potential produced by the Paul trap is approximately harmonic, the separation between ions for more than 3~ions is nonuniform.
+The nonuniform distribution makes interference fringes nonperiodic, however, it does not break interference effect itself.
+The observed interference patterns clearly demonstrate the ability of large ion strings to scatter light in a partially coherent way.
+The blue curves in Figs.~\ref{fig:interference}-b) to e) correspond to simulations, which assume equal coherent contributions from all ions with the phase factor calculated according to the numerically estimated mean ion positions given by $U_{\rm tip}$~\cite{james1998quantum}.
+The simulations require only the knowledge of the tip voltages $U_{\rm tip}$ and the angle between the excitation and observation direction $\theta$.
 The precise position of each ion in the trap along the axial trapping direction can be evaluated using the relative coefficients in equation (5) from ref.~\cite{james1998quantum}.
 The axial center-of-mass~(COM) motional frequency has been found experimentally on single trapped ion and adjusted for the given particular number of ions using the same equation.
 The relative position of individual ions allows us to calculate the relative phase shift $\Delta \phi$ relevant for the observed interference pattern.
-The observed count rate is then, in the ideal case of 100\% interference visibility and fully coherent light scattering process, proportional to light intensity
+The observed count rate is then, in the ideal case of 100\,\% interference visibility and fully coherent light scattering process, proportional to light intensity

 where $A_j$ is the amplitude of light scattered by \emph{j}-th ion in the observation direction. $A_j$ has been set to the unity value for all contributing ions from the string for all measured ion strings containing up to 20 ions.
 The obtained ideal interference pattern as a function of tip voltages $U_{\rm tip}$ has been then scaled to best fit of the measured count rate using